NishanthMolleti/AdobeAirExtension/Build-Universal/AIR_SDK/AIR SDK Readme.txt

  - Descriptor.21.0.xsd - An XML Schema Definition file for the AIR 21.0 extension descriptor file.

- - Descriptor.22.0.xsd - An XML Schema Definition file for the AIR 22.0 extension descriptor file.

- - Descriptor.23.0.xsd - An XML Schema Definition file for the AIR 23.0 extension descriptor file.

  - extension-descriptor-template.xml -  A template of the extension descriptor file, which is required for each AIR extension.